Investment Adviser with discretionary power

 Investment Adviser with no discretionary power

-Where an Investment Adviser with no discretionary power is being appointed to a CIS, the requirements for notification of the appointment are set out under CIS applications as:
+Where an Investment Adviser with no discretionary power is being appointed to either an AIF or a UCITS, the relevant Post Authorisation requirements for notification of the appointment apply. ( Requirements for relevant fund type are set out under the Funds page).